 When you really consider the little crustaceans you begin to see them as remarkable.
 They take what they are given and work with it.
 They don’t produce shells of their own, so they use what others have had, maybe a shell from a little snail.
 The hermit crab isn’t a solitary creature.
 It lives in large colonies of 100 or more animals.
 Really they work with nature, and though they might not swim in a school, they are social beings living in community.

 I work with what’s been given to me.
-I choose my environments carefully and while I don’t have lots of friends, I do have community, a few likeminded souls.
+I choose my environments carefully and I do have community, a few likeminded souls.

 Who is crabby?
 Me… and contented to be so.
 May we all be happy in our skins and see each other as the miracles we are.